Nonthermal melting and density wave instability coupled to the lattice in La$_4$Ni$_3$O$_{10}$

 Here we use ultrafast optical spectroscopy to probe {\LNO}.
-We report three main findings: (i) quasiparticle relaxation dynamics reveal the opening of a strong-coupling 52 meV DW gap at $T_{\rm DW}$; (ii) a phonon at 3.88 THz undergoes anomalous renormalization directly linked to the DW order parameter, signaling strong $e$-$p$h coupling and multi-orbital involvement; and (iii) intense optical excitation suppresses the DW nonthermally, yielding a temperature-fluence phase diagram analogous to pressure tuning.
-Together, these results provide new insight into the microscopic nature of the DW in {\LNO} and demonstrate light as an effective control knob for competing orders in nickelates.
+We report three main findings: (i) Quasiparticle relaxation dynamics reveal the opening of a strong-coupling 52 meV DW gap at $T_{\rm DW}$; (ii) a phonon at 3.88 THz undergoes anomalous renormalization strongly coupled to the DW instability, signaling strong electron-phonon ($e$-ph) coupling and multiorbital involvement; and (iii) intense optical excitation suppresses the DW nonthermally, yielding a temperature-fluence phase diagram analogous to pressure tuning.
+Together, these results provide insight into the microscopic nature of the DW in {\LNO} and demonstrate light as an effective nonequilibrium tuning parameter for the density wave state in nickelates.

-High-quality single crystals of {\LNO} were grown using a high-pressure optical floating-zone furnace (HKZ, SciDre GmbH; 5~kW xenon lamp) under 18 to 22~bar O$_2$ \cite{YZhu2024}.
-Transient differential reflectivity $\Delta R(t)/R$ was measured using a pump-probe setup with an Yb-based femtosecond oscillator operating at 1 MHz and a central wavelength of 800 nm (1.55 eV) \cite{CZhang2022}.
-To improve the signal-to-noise ratio, the pump and probe beams are linearly orthogonally polarized, and a polarizer is placed in front of the detector to filter out the scattered pump beam.
+High-quality single crystals of {\LNO} were grown using a high-pressure optical floating-zone furnace (HKZ, SciDre GmbH; 5~kW xenon lamp) under 18-22~bars O$_2$ \cite{YZhu2024}.
+Transient differential reflectivity $\Delta R(t)/R$ was measured using a pump-probe setup on a 1-MHz Yb-based femtosecond oscillator.
+The laser output was frequency-doubled and converted by an optical parametric amplifier to provide pump and probe pulses with a central wavelength of 800 nm (1.55 eV) \cite{CZhang2022, QYWu2026}.
+The overall temporal resolution of the setup is approximately 60 fs, as characterized previously \cite{CZhang2022}, sufficient to resolve the subpicosecond dynamics discussed below.
+To improve the signal-to-noise ratio, the pump and probe beams are linearly cross-polarized, and a polarizer is placed in front of the detector to suppress scattered pump light.
 Temperature-dependent weak-fluence measurements were performed on sample S1, while other measurements used sample S2 from the same batch.

 Figure \blue{1(a)} maps the transient reflectivity $\Delta R(t)/R$ across the DW transition at a low pump fluence of $\sim$10.2 {\mjcm}.
-Each trace [Fig. \blue{1(b)}] consists a non-oscillatory quasiparticle (QP) relaxation alongside coherent oscillations.
-The QP dynamics are well described by a bi-exponential decay (see Sec. \blue{I} of the Supplemental Material \cite{SUPPM}), consisting of a fast component ($\tau_1$) from carrier thermalization via electron-electron ($e$-$e$) and ($e$-$p$h scattering, and a slower component ($\tau_2$) associated with recombination across the DW gap.
-The latter provides a direct probe of the ordered state.
+Each trace [Fig. \blue{1(b)}] consists a nonoscillatory quasiparticle (QP) relaxation alongside coherent oscillations.
+The QP dynamics are well described by a biexponential decay (see Sec. \blue{I} of the Supplemental Material \cite{SUPPM}), indicating two distinct relaxation channels.
+The fast component ($\tau_1$) is attributed to rapid carrier thermalization and scattering processes, whereas the slower component ($\tau_2$) is associated with quasiparticle recombination across the DW gap.
+The latter therefore provides a direct probe of the ordered state.